ProgramminCat/tomato-clock-ng/README.md

 - Customizable timer lengths
 - Browser notifications
 - Stat tracking
+- Task tracking with to-do list
+- Per-task statistics

 You can customize the length of the Tomatoes and breaks in the extension page.
 The extension uses the default browser notification system, accompanied by a sound, to let you know when the timer is over.
-The extension also features stats for tracking how many Tomatoes you complete.
-Your stats are synced across devices using the browser's cloud storage support.
+The extension also features stats for tracking how many Tomatoes you complete, and you can organize your work by creating tasks and tagging individual tomatoes with task names.
+View detailed statistics per task to understand where you're spending your time.

 Please file any issues or feature requests at https://github.com/ProgramminCat/tomato-clock-ng/issues.